ibm-cloud-docs/power-iaas/faq.md

 You can customize the cloud-init configurations only through the {{site.data.keyword.powerSys_notm}} API.
 The custom cloud-init is specified by the `userData` request parameter.
 For more information, see [Create a new Power VM Instance](https://cloud.ibm.com/apidocs/power-cloud#pcloud-pvminstances-post).

-[Private Cloud]{: tag-red} The automation of MTU is not supported.
+[On-Premises]{: tag-red} The automation of MTU is not supported.
 The admin must update the MTU value on the virtual machine manually.

 ## Can I add user interface to an existing virtual machine?
 {: #ui-vm}